manthanwar/PST-Flags/README.md

 versions of LaTeX and *pstricks*.
 The style file `pst-flags.sty` and all corresponding **.tex** and **.eps** assets must be somewhere in your TeX-input path, where *dvips* can find it.

+### Dependencies
+This packages requires expl3, fp, xfp, pstricks and pst-all.

 ### Usage:
 Load the packages **pstricks** and **pst-flags**